Be in the Know Zambia

 Be in the Know Zambia was developed as an implementation research project to increase understanding of how digital communications interventions can support sexual health choices and actions in young people in Southern Africa.

-Young people in Zambia are highly vulnerable to HIV, and need information and services to increase their knowledge of sexual and reproductive health and provide tools that support better sexual health choices.
+Young people in Zambia were highly vulnerable to HIV, and needed information and services to increase their knowledge of sexual and reproductive health and provide tools that support better sexual health choices.

-Digital health communications has the potential to empower young people with the knowledge, skills and motivation they need to make informed choices that protect their sexual health.
-However, there is limited evidence on what works, particularly in the Southern Africa context, and whether a digital intervention can have significant impact on young people’s real lives.
+Digital health communications had the potential to empower young people with the knowledge, skills and motivation they needed to make informed choices that could protect their sexual health.
+However, there was limited evidence on what works, particularly in the Southern Africa context, and whether a digital intervention could have significant impact on young people’s real lives.

 I shared it with my boyfriend.
 I told him that there is this App to go through maybe because there are certain things that I am not comfortable telling him.
 So after reading on his own definitely he had the idea, was also learning here and there and we talk about protection now.